vfarcic/docker-flow-stacks/docker/README.md

 ### Requirements

-* REX-Ray driver is configured
+* REX-Ray driver is configured and the registry volume is created

 ```bash
 # Configure REX-Ray (out of scope of this README)